Kashgary/Managa-Review/README.md

 This project is part of fullstack develper nano degree and it is the last project in the course.
-The idea of the this project is to give the readers a source to have an idea about a manga if they like to read it and a platform for manga enthusiastic to share thier opinions of the manga.
+The idea of the this project is to give the readers a source to have an idea about a manga if they like to read it and a platform for manga enthusiastic to share thier opinions of the mangas they read.

 ### Installing Dependencies